endreymarcell/logical/README.md

 **Predictable yet Expressive State Management for TypeScript Applications**

-⚠️ logical is in ALPHA stage, use at your own risk.
+⚠️ logical is in BETA, use at your own risk.

 ## Docs